IBM/Scalable-WordPress-deployment-on-Kubernetes/docs/deploy-with-docker-on-linuxone.md

 ![after_deploy](../images/wpinstall-language.png)

 You will see the default setup screen requesting your language.
-You will need to specify a default username/password, and you will be up and running!
+The following screen will ask you to specify a default username/password for the WordPress installation, after which you will be up and running!